Chicago 430 S. Michigan Ave.Chicago, IL 60605(312) 341-3500

 He holds a B.M. in Music Education from the University of Dayton, a M.M. in Piano Performance from Kansas State University, and a doctoral degree in music theory from the Indiana University School of Music.
 While at Indiana, Dr. Marcozzi received two teaching fellowships and Indiana's prestigious Lieber Award in recognition of distinguished teaching.
 His principal research activity includes musicianship pedagogy and structural tonal relationships in late Verdi operas.

 He is past editor of the Indiana Theory Review and is a reviewer for Pastoral Music.
 His publications include a textbook, Strategies and Patterns for Aural Training.

 Patrick Zylka, Assistant Dean for Enrollment and Student Services

-Prior to his appointment in 2012, Patrick served as Coordinator of Music Admission & Financial Aid at the Henry and Leigh Bienen School of Music, Northwestern University.
+Patrick Zylka was appointed to the position of Assistant Dean for Enrollment and Student Services in 2012.
+Since this time he has twice presented on special admission topics at National Arts Round Table conferences and also the Classical Singer Convention.
+Prior to his appointment at CCPA, Patrick served as Coordinator of Music Admission & Financial Aid at the Henry and Leigh Bienen School of Music, Northwestern University.
 He earned his BMus in Bassoon Performance at the University of Wisconsin-Madison and his MMus in Bassoon Performance at the University of Michigan.
 Former teachers include Cynthia Cameron-Fix, Marc Vallon, Richard Beene, and Jeffrey Lyman.
 While at the University of Michigan, he served as a Graduate Student Instructor and was recipient of the Emil & Jeannette Holz Scholarship and School of Music Regents Fellowship

 Sarah Gibson, Assistant Director of Admission